 Why this recipe works

 - Pears: Use Bosc, Anjour or Barlett pears for the best texture after baking.
-The pears should be firm-ripe or right at the beginning of the ripening stage to prevent an overly soft and soggy filling.
+Select pears that are firm-ripe or right at the beginning of the ripening stage to prevent an overly soft and soggy filling.

 How to make pear crisp

 - Prepare topping: Combine the dry ingredients.
 Add all-purpose flour, old-fashioned rolled oats, brown sugar, granulated sugar, cinnamon, nutmeg, salt and pecans to a bowl and whisk until evenly combined.

 - Combine butter with dry ingredients: Next, cut the cold butter into the dry ingredients using a pastry cutter or two forks.
 Mixture should resemble a sand-like crumble.
 Set aside for later.